PostHog/posthog/README.md

 # Open source / Paid

 This repo is entirely MIT licensed.
-We charge for things like permissioning, data lake integrations, and support.
-Please email hey@posthog.com if you have more complex requirements and we can gladly help with your implementation.
+We charge for things like teams, permissioning, data lake integrations, and support.
+Please email hey@posthog.com and we will gladly help with your implementation.